nhsconnect/gpconnect/pages/foundations/foundations_use_case_read_a_location.md

 The consumer system:

-- SHALL have previously resolved the organisation's FHIR endpoint Base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
+- **SHALL** have previously resolved the organisation's FHIR endpoint Base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)

 ## API use case ##

-This specification describes a single use cases.
+This page describes a single use case.
 For complete details and background please see the [Foundations Capability Bundle](foundations.html).

 ## Security ##